 This pattern of recognition/honor, correction, and honor with reinforcement is seen through the next messages to the congregations.

 It is the third Congregation where the Nicolaitan error is again addressed, and more fully expounded.
 Yeshua calls it the error of Bilam.
 What was that error?
-Profiteering off of the people of G-d by controlling them, and keeping them from the Word of יהוה !
+Selling the Word of YHWH!
 “Nicolaitan” means ‘controlling the people’.
 This was the beginning of the infiltration of the pagan idea of “clergy vs. laity” in the congregations.
 When the congregations were established, there were always multiple ‘overseers’ appointed, not just one man.
 Multiple pastors, multiple ‘deacons’, etc. And NONE of them were paid positions!
 The only people serving the people who received money from the people were those on missions who had left their homes and possessions and means of income!
 Shaul himself worked with two other Jews, making tallits, so that he could support HIMSELF.
 [Acts 18:3]